Your Academic Qualifications

 Processing Your Application

-When you submit your application through UCAS it goes first to our training provider – University of York.
+When you submit your application through UCAS it goes first to our training providers.

 Your application is then sent to All Saints RC School and our partner schools for consideration.
-Candidates are then shortlisted and invited for an interview at one of the schools in the partnership.
+Candidates are then shortlisted and invited for an interview.

 Visiting All Saints RC School and Partner Schools

-You are welcome to visit All Saints RC School (the base for the training element of the course) and other partnership schools.
+You are welcome to visit All Saints RC School (the base for the training element of the course).
 This will allow you to see our facilities and meet some of the staff who you will be working with during your ITT year.